-Inadequate flushing of harbors also results in water quality problems (USACE 1993, Klein 1997).
-Poor flushing in marinas can increase temperature and raise phytoplankton populations with nocturnal dissolved oxygen level declines, resulting in organism hypoxia and pollutant inputs (Cardwell et al. 1980).
+Inadequate flushing of harbors also results in water quality problems (Klein 1997; USACE 1993).
+Poor flushing in marinas can increase temperature and raise phytoplankton populations with nocturnal declines in dissolved oxygen levels, resulting in organism hypoxia and pollutant inputs (Cardwell et al. 1980).
 An exchange of at least 30 percent of the water in the marina during a tidal change should minimize temperature increases and dissolved oxygen problems (Cardwell et al. 1980).